-The 3-story, 22 room home that now serves as our office was originally built in 1914 by Dr. John Champlin, a prominent and highly regarded physician in Westerly and throughout the State of Rhode Island.
-The Champlin family has been identified with the history of Rhode Island and can trace their roots back eight generations to the emigrant ancestor, Jeffrey Champlin who was born in 1621 and lived in Newport.
+The three story 22-room home that now serves as our office was originally built in 1911 by Dr. John Champlin, a prominent and highly regarded physician in Westerly and throughout the State of Rhode Island.
+The Champlin family has been identified with the history of Rhode Island and can trace their roots back eight generations to the emigrant ancestor, Jeffrey Champlin, who was born in 1621 and lived in Newport.

 In addition to being a highly esteemed member of the Rhode Island medical community, Dr. Champlin was an astute business man.
 He was a director of the Washington Trust Company, a trustee of the Westerly Savings Bank and Director of the Smith Granite Company.
 One of his greatest business achievements was the organization of the Westerly Automatic Telephone Company, which was incorporated in 1902.
 He was President and Manager.
 A recent “Bricks and Murals” portrait at the corner of High Street and Railroad Avenue honors this achievement.

 When Mal and Martha first saw the building in 2001, it had fallen into disrepair and was being used by the owner as a tenement house.
 Mal describes that first visit as him thinking, “Oh my goodness, what a mess.”
 Martha, a talented interior designer remembers thinking, “Oh my goodness.
 What a beautiful building.
 What an opportunity.”